Ironikus/wp-webhooks/readme.txt

 * Feature: GET parameters are now accepted as well as action arguments (Only in real GET calls)
 * Feature: New authentication engine: You can now authenticate every webhook trigger for external APIS using API Key, Bearer Token or Basic Auth
 * Feature: New webhook action called "custom_action", which allows you to handle every incoming data within a WordPress add_action() hook
-* Feature: Change the webhook URL you want to use for testing actions within the "Recieve Data" page
+* Feature: Change the webhook URL you want to use for testing actions within the "Receive Data" page
 * Feature: Add pre-post data to the "Send Data on Post Update" trigger
 * Feature: Add additional roles while creating a user
 * Feature: You can now set the post_author for create_post actions as well using the email address instead of the ID (If the email address is known within your WP installation)
-* Tweak: Added the action argument as well the the argument list within the "Recieve Data" tab
+* Tweak: Added the action argument as well the the argument list within the "Receive Data" tab
-* Tweak: Added the action argument as well to the testing form for webhook actions within the "Recieve Data" tab
+* Tweak: Added the action argument as well to the testing form for webhook actions within the "Receive Data" tab
 * Tweak: Completely refactored settings saving process for a smooth UI experience
 * Tweak: PHP Docs have been optimized
 * Tweak: Placeholder logic was not integrated with dynamic settings fields for "Send Data" settings